Lmasniuk/lmasniuk/README.md

 <img alt="github-snake" src="https://raw.githubusercontent.com/Lmasniuk/Lmasniuk/output/github-contribution-grid-snake.svg" />
 </picture>

-⭐️ I am currently looking for work!
-Please email or contact me on LinkedIn if you want to connect about an opportunity! ⭐️

 ### About Me
 I've been a Software developer for around a decade.
 After getting my Bachelor's Degree from UVic in Computer Science, I then entered the tech industry, working at several companies, on things like payments, content creating platforms, gift card giving and employee recognition software.
 Most recently I was a senior software development educator for BrainStation teaching and mentoring groups of students how to build full stack apps with HTML, CSS, and JavaScript(including React, Node and a lot of other goodies!)